Are you aged between 15 and 24? You can get entry-level roles in government to help kick-start your career. No experience necessary.

 - are unemployed or not working more than 15 hours per week (you do not have to be registered with a jobactive provider or be on Centrelink support)

 - are not currently undertaking tertiary education (for example a university degree)

-- have not attained a post-school qualification (excluding certificate level 1-4 courses)
+- have not attained a post-school qualification (excluding certificate level 1-4 courses).

 YES is particularly looking for people who represent one or more of the priority groups below:

 - have left school without completing Year 12

 - have been unemployed for more than six months